digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

 ## Question
-# How many possible byte values are there in a 16-bit  system?
+# How many possible values are there in a 16-bit system?

 To determine this:
 * Determine number of possible bit values: 2